Where have all the protest songs gone?

 My mangy neighbor snickered.
 “You sure that’s gonna happen?
 You see what them yahoos done last month?”

 He was referring to the brazenly nihilistic order to halt construction of five offshore windfarms that would power millions of homes on the East Coast.
-And the EPA’s Orwellian decision to erase all mention of human-caused climate change from its website.
+And, before that, the EPA’s Orwellian decision to erase all mention of human-caused climate change from its website.

 “Wind and solar jawns are losing the information war,” he added.
 “What you guys need are influencers.”